ITINERARY IN BRIEF

 VISIT TO AVEIRO FISH MARKET:

-It’s a delicious market of very fresh fish.
+Its a delicious market of very fresh fish.
 Fish market dates back to late 18th century.
 By then Aveiro municipality felt the need to organize fish selling, as well as to care for good hygiene conditions.
 As far as thorough architectural planning is concerned, Aveiro fish market has surely given a major contribute.
 The iron structure has been recently destroyed in order to build a wholly new one.

 AVEIRO'S SALINAS